pypa/packaging.python.org/source/specifications/inline-script-metadata.rst

 and therefore:

 * Tools MAY choose to do a simple textual scan, rather than a full Python parse.
-  For example, the canonical regular expression provided above does a textual scan.
 * As a result of the previous point, the behaviour of scripts that contain data that looks like metadata within another Python construct such as a multi-line string is tool-dependent and should not be relied on.
+* The canonical regular expression provided above is an example of an implementation that does a simple textual scan.

 script type
 -----------